jjthomas/aws-fpga/sdk/SDAccel/examples/README.md

 # AWS EC2 SDAccel Quickstart

-Both Software(SW) and Hardware(HW) Emulation modes in SDAccel are now supported.
+Software(SW) and Hardware(HW) Emulation modes in SDAccel are now supported.
+In addition, HW builds are now supported.

+Building

 The quickstart examples require Xilinx 2016.4 SDx tool set, which are included in the [AWS FPGA Developer AMI available from AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).